segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 There are a few pre-requisites before getting started.
 They are:

 1. Segment data flowing into an S3 destination OR a warehouse
-2. .
-Ability to create AWS Glue jobs (only required if using S3 to [train your model](#train-your-model))
+2. You have the ability to create AWS Glue jobs (only required if using S3 to [train your model](#train-your-model))
-3. Ability to deploy Lambda functions in Amazon Web Services
+3. You have the ability to deploy Lambda functions in Amazon Web Services
-4. Access to AWS Personalize
+4. You have access to AWS Personalize

 If you don't have S3, Redshift warehouse, or Snowflake warehouse configured, you can read more about setting up [S3](/docs/connections/storage/catalog/amazon-s3/), [Redshift](/docs/connections/storage/catalog/redshift/), and [Snowflake](/docs/connections/storage/catalog/snowflake/).